Seoul defends mandatory coronavirus testing of foreign workers

-SEOUL (REUTERS) - Authorities in the South Korean capital defended on Thursday (March 18) a decision to order coronavirus tests for all foreign workers on penalty of fines, as calls grew for the controversial measure to be rescinded.
+SEOUL • The authorities in the South Korean capital yesterday defended a decision to order coronavirus tests for all foreign workers on penalty of fines, as calls grew for the controversial measure to be rescinded.

-At least one lawmaker of the ruling party and a university leader called for Seoul to scrap the move, while a group of international envoys was seeking further explanation.
+At least one lawmaker of the ruling party and a university leader called for Seoul to scrap the move.
+Britain formally protested as several countries sought an explanation.

+The capital Seoul and neighbouring Gyeonggi province are among a number of local governments that have ordered all foreign workers to be tested, drawing accusations of xenophobia.

+"The British Embassy has made clear to the national government and the Seoul and Gyeonggi administrations that we consider these measures are not fair, they are not proportionate, nor are they likely to be effective," ambassador Simon Smith said in a video posted on Twitter.
+He said he had also raised the issue with South Korea's human rights commission.

 The proportion of foreigners among confirmed cases in Seoul rose to 6.3 per cent in the March quarter, nearly three times the figure of 2.2 per cent in the months of November and December last year, said Ms Park Yoo-mi, a city quarantine officer.